 - Using hyperlinks to authoritative sources (.gov, .edu, .org)

 - Including hyperlinks to other relevant pages, both within your website and to other sources

 - Creating strong headlines using headline analysis

 - Utilizing pictures or graphic with “alt text” referring to your focus word/phrase

 - Using headings and subheadings to outline content

 - Keeping the content relevant to the focus word or phrase

 Some examples of “off page” SEO include:

-- Setting an appropriate keyword as your word or phrase
+- Setting an appropriate keyword as your word or phrase based on keyword research

 - Using tags appropriately